 All it takes is a little discipline, active planning, and inspiration to keep you going.

-I would love to hear any of your money-saving tips, or how you save money during travel in the comments below!
+I would love to hear your advice on how you save money for travel in the comments below!